Integrated reporting <IR>

 Integrated reporting (<IR>) is a new approach to corporate reporting which is rapidly gaining international recognition.

-The International Integrated Reporting Council (IIRC)’s framework for <IR> has now launched.
+The International Integrated Reporting Council (IIRC)’s framework for <IR> launched in December 2013.

 <IR> demonstrates how organisations really create value:

 - It is a concise communication of an organisation’s strategy, governance and performance